 We encourage all children to reach their full potential and for all members of the school community to take responsibility for themselves, others and their environment.

 We welcome visits from prospective parent/s / carer/s.
 Please make an appointment to have a tour of the school.

 Teachers prepare lessons so that they are challenging to our very ablest pupils, whilst at the same time, allowing other pupils to complete their learning successfully.
 This is the special skill of a good teacher!

-Pupils are taught in class groups though there may be some setting in the Upper Juniors for English and Mathematics.
+Pupils are taught in class groups though there may be some additional group work outside of the classroom.

 Sometimes, we are able to enrol our able pupils on special Saturday courses, held all over the county.
 These courses can provide a wide range of learning from philosophy to drama, and science to art.
 School pays for these.
 Additionally, we are sometimes able to offer enrichment lessons to children who are particularly good at art or maths.
 We also work with other local schools to provide other enrichment opportunities.